victorzimmer/MapKit/README.md

 ## Credits

 * [This MapKit Plugin](https://github.com/imhotep/MapKit) for inspiration (No code borrowed though)
-* [Politikontroller](http://www.politikontroller.no) (A Norwegian app) Some of the time devoted to MapKit was done in work hours for them.
+* [Politikontroller](http://www.politikontroller.no) (A Norwegian app) Some of the time devoted to MapKit was done in hours I worked for them.
 They kindly let me keep all MapKit related code for all purposes.
 * Caffeine.
 * Uhm Victor Zimmer (Me) @ [HotDot](http://www.hotdot.no) (For making this thing I guess)